Jalapeño Snapper with Grapefruit Citrus Pan Sauce

 Instructions

-• Heat the Jalapeño Infused Olive Oil in a large skillet over medium-high heat.
+• Heat Jalapeño Infused Olive Oil in a skillet over medium-high heat until shimmering.

-• Place snapper skin-side down (if applicable) and cook for 3–4 minutes until golden and crisp.
-Flip and cook another 2–3 minutes until just cooked through.
-Remove fish and keep warm.
+• Place the snapper skin-side down and cook 3–4 minutes until crisp and golden.
+Flip carefully and cook an additional 2–3 minutes until just cooked through.

-• Reduce heat to medium and add Grapefruit White Balsamic to the same pan, scraping up browned bits.
+• Add Grapefruit White Balsamic to the skillet, scraping up the flavorful browned bits from the pan.

-• Simmer for 1–2 minutes until slightly reduced and glossy.
+• Simmer 1–2 minutes until glossy and lightly reduced.
 Stir in honey if using.

-• Finish with citrus zest if desired, then spoon the sauce over the snapper.
+• Finish with fresh citrus zest and spoon the warm glaze over the snapper before serving.

 Chef’s Tip